Methods of managing Māori land: Trusts, incorporations and reservations

 Note: Each office of the Māori Land Court has an advisory team that can provide a free, two-hour education session for trustees about their obligations.

-No, only the court can change the trust order, with the support of the beneficiaries.
-A meeting of the beneficiaries should be held and, if the meeting agrees with the proposed changes, an application to change the trust order can be lodged with the court (for information about the application process, see “Applying to the Māori Land Court for an order” in this chapter).
+No, only the court can change the Trust Order, with the support of the beneficiaries.
+A meeting of the beneficiaries should be held and, if the meeting agrees with the proposed changes, an application to change the Trust Order can be lodged with the court.
+For information about the application process see: “Applying to the Māori Land Court for an order”.